-Caregivers may worry when they notice that a baby has a fever, although fever is a sign of a healthy immune system.
-Newborns, however, have more vulnerable bodies and a fever can signal a serious infection.
+A fever may mean that a baby’s body is fighting off an infection.
+This is a sign of a healthy immune system.
+However, because newborns have more vulnerable bodies, a baby fever can signal a serious infection.

 Fever in a child depends on the method of taking the temperature:

-- above 100.4°F using a rectal thermometer
+- above 100.4°F (38°C) using a rectal thermometer

-- above 99°F using an armpit thermometer
+- above 99°F (37.2°C) using an armpit thermometer